SIMMC 2.0: A Task-oriented Dialog Dataset for Immersive Multimodal Conversations: Modeling Empirical Analysis

 \sm{ \textbf{Notations.} We denote a \simmc dialog with $N_r$ rounds: $\mathcal{D} = \{(U_i, A_i, M_i, B_i)\}_{i=1}^{N_r}$, where $U_i$ and $A_i$ are the user and assistant utterances, $M_i$ is the domain-specific multimodal context, and $B_i$ is a multimodal belief state represented as a semantic parse of user-side dialog (\ie intent, slot, object references, disambiguation labels), respectively.
 At each round $t$, given the current user utterance $U_t$, the dialog history $H_t={(U_i, A_i)}_{i=1}^{t-1}$, and the multimodal context $M_t$, the task is to predict the user belief state $B_t$, as well as the natural language assistant response $A_t$. }

-\textbf{Baseline.} We benchmark the dataset by training GPT-2~\cite{radford2019language} based transformer baselines for MM-Coref, DST, and Response Generation tasks.
-The baseline model described here takes as input the dialog context and the flattened multimodal contexts (as structurally formatted strings) to predict the belief states and the responses, following the popular causal language model approach \cite{soloist, simpletod}.

-\sm{ Note that the proposed baseline uses the ground-truth multimodal contexts provided from the scene generator, instead of consuming raw images as input - as would be the case in the real-world settings.
-The model is thus intended to establish the soft oracle performance on the proposed dataset, without being obstructed by underlying computer vision model performances.
-We leave the development of the vision incorporated models as future work. }
+\textbf{Baselines.} We benchmark the dataset by adopting: (a) \textbf{MM-DST model} by \citet{moon2020situated}, where we train a multi-task GPT-2~\cite{radford2019language} based Transformer model using the joint supervision signals for the Disambiguation, MM-Coref, DST, and Response Generation tasks.
+Specifically, the model takes as input the dialog context and the flattened multimodal contexts (as structurally formatted strings) to predict the belief states and the responses, following the popular causal language model approach \cite{soloist, simpletod}.
+We use the $12$-layer GPT-2 ($117$M parameters) as the pre-trained language model and fine-tune for ten epochs.
+Note that this baseline uses the ground-truth multimodal contexts provided from the scene generator, instead of consuming raw images as input, and thus serves as a soft oracle on the proposed dataset. (b) \textbf{Multimodal Transformer Network (MTN)} \cite{le2019multimodal} for the DST and Response Generation tasks.
+In particular, MTN uses image features extracted from scene snapshots and attends to relevant parts as guided by the dialog.
+We use the same training setting and hyperparameters as \citet{le2019multimodal}.

-\textbf{Analysis.} The results are summrized in Table~\ref{tab:results} Note that the F1 performance on the multimodal object coreference resolution task on \dn{} is only at 40.27\%, whereas the best model on SIMMC 1.0 \cite{moon2020situated} achieved 85.9\% on the similar task.
-This demonstrates that \dn{} presents more complex and cluttered scenes and thus requires more rigorous visual grounding of multimodal contexts (19.7 objects per dialog on average).
-We leave a more detailed error analysis as future work.
+\textbf{Analysis.} The results are summarized in \reftab{tab:results}.
+Note that the F1 performance on the multimodal object coreference resolution task on \dn{} is only at 36.6\%, whereas the best model on SIMMC 1.0 \cite{moon2020situated} achieved 85.9\% on the similar task.
+This demonstrates that \dn{} presents more complex and cluttered scenes, thus requires more rigorous visual grounding of multimodal contexts (19.7 objects per dialog on average).